dapr/docs/getting-started/getting-started.md

 ✅  Success!
 Dapr has been installed.
 To verify, run 'kubectl get pods' in your terminal.
 ```

+Dapr CLI installs Dapr to `default` namespace of Kubernetes cluster.

 #### Uninstall Dapr on Kubernetes

 ```bash